ChrisBerggren/Birmingham-Restaurant-Advisor/README.md

 # RestaurantAdvisor

 Welcome to RestaurantAdvisor, your guide to dining in Birmingham, Alabama!
 This Java program helps users discover the ideal restaurant based on their preferences and budget.
-Whether you're craving Mexican, Italian, fast food, BBQ, breakfast, or sandwiches, RestaurantAdvisor has you covered.
+Whether you're craving Mexican, Italian, Chinese, Indian fast food, BBQ, breakfast, or sandwiches, RestaurantAdvisor has you covered.
 With a diverse selection of local eateries and an intuitive interface, finding the perfect dining spot has never been easier!

 ## Features
-- Choose from a variety of cuisine types: Mexican, Italian, fast food, BBQ, breakfast, and sandwiches.
+- Choose from a variety of cuisine types: Mexican, Italian, Chinese, Idian, fast food, BBQ, breakfast, and sandwiches.
 - Select your preferred budget tier: low, medium, or high.
 - Receive personalized recommendations based on your preferences.
 - Enjoy a delightful dining experience at Birmingham's finest restaurants.